fedora-modularity/base-runtime/README.md

 * if the package is in the runtime dependency chain of a toplevel package, it's also included, also obviously
 * if the package provides development environment for another package provided by the module, it should be included
 * if including the package doesn't require any additional components to be added to the module, it should be included; avoid package splits and filtering where possible, even at the cost of adding new components to the set, provided the new components are small, stable, and have minimal dependency chains; use common sense
-* no python or other interpreted languages bindings unless necessary
+* no Python or other interpreted languages bindings unless necessary

 Note the API list was mostly done by hand and may therefore contain errors.